The Mid-Atlantic ADA Center serves Delaware, Maryland, Pennsylvania, Virginia, West Virginia, and the District of Columbia.

-The Mid-Atlantic ADA Center created two new resources to enhance customer service and the accessibility of meetings, events and conferences.
-Aa 20 minute film titled “at your service” features individuals with disabilities discussing how they would like to be treated as customers.
-The film and short preview are available in English, Spanish, captioned and audio described versions.
+The Mid-Atlantic ADA Center leads this national initiative to improve access and opportunities within the hospitality industry, including hotels and restaurants.
+Resources available to enable these businesses to improve customer service include staff training materials, “Serving Customers with Disabilities,” and a 20-minute film titled “At Your Service,” featuring individuals with disabilities talking about how they would like to be treated as customers.
+The film and short preview are available in English, Spanish, captioned, and audio-described versions.

 The Accessible Meetings, Events and Conferences Guide is a free, comprehensive online resource that outlines requirements and best practices to facilitate inclusive meetings and events.
 The guide offers helpful information on holding in-person events, including tips for choosing a site, planning for accessible presentations and materials, finding resources for communication access services such as sign language interpreters, arranging accessible seating and food services, accommodating personal assistants and service animals, and more.
 The guide also includes a section on how to conduct accessible virtual meetings.

 The Mid-Atlantic ADA Center provides a variety of training programs, including both in-person and virtual workshops and presentations, webinars, web courses, and an annual conference featuring dozens of sessions on a wide range of ADA and disability-related topics, which draws participants and expert speakers from across the country.